 (Effective Length/Least Lateral Dimension) = (lef/b) = (1755/200) = 8.775 which is less than 12 and hence is a Short Column.

-STEP 5 :- Check For Eccentricity of Columns :
+STEP 5 :- Check For Eccentricity of Columns for Design of Column :

 Eccentricity means deviating from the true axis.
 Thus an Eccentric Load refers to a load which is not acting through the line of the axis of the column in case of column design.
 The eccentric load cause the column to bend towards the eccentricity of the loading and hence generates a bending moment in the column.
 In case of eccentric loading we have to design the column for both the Direct Compression and also for the bending moment also.
 Practically all columns are eccentric to some extent which may vary from few millimetres to few centimetres.
 In practical field it is almost impossible to make a perfectly axially loaded column, as a reason we have to consider a certain value of eccentricity for safety even though if we are designing for a axially loaded column.
 The conditions of considering eccentricity and its value may differ from code to code according to the country.
 Here I will tell you what I.S. : 46-2000 says.
 According to it the eccentricity which we have to consider for design must be taken as the greater of the followings :-